Radiology and Imaging

-Nuclear medicine is the use of a small amount of radioactive material to help diagnose a wide variety of diseases and disorders.
-The radiation dose that you receive during a procedure in Eau Claire usually is less than a routine chest X-ray.
+Nuclear medicine uses a small amount of radioactive material to diagnose a wide variety of diseases and disorders.
+The radiation dose received is usually less than a routine chest X-ray.
 Nuclear medicine imaging is offered in Eau Claire, Wisconsin.

 A bone scan is a nuclear imaging procedure.
-During a nuclear bone scan a small amount of radioactive dye (tracer) is injected into a vein in your arm and taken up in varying amounts at different sites in the body.
-Areas of the body where cells and tissues are repairing themselves most actively take up the largest amounts of tracer.
+During a nuclear bone scan, a small amount of radioactive dye, or tracer, is injected into a vein in your arm and taken up in varying amounts at different sites in the body.
+Areas of the body where cells and tissues are repairing themselves most actively take up the largest amounts of the tracer.
 Nuclear images highlight these areas, suggesting the presence of abnormalities associated with disease or injury.

-Some images may be taken immediately after the injection.
-You will need to wait for two to four hours, however, before the main images are taken, to allow the tracer to circulate and be absorbed by your bones.
+Some images can be taken immediately after the injection.
+However, you will need to wait for two to four hours before the main images are taken to allow the tracer to circulate and be absorbed by your bones.

 You'll be asked to lie still on a table while a device supporting a tracer-sensitive camera passes back and forth over your body.
 The procedure is painless.
 A scan of your entire skeleton usually takes less than 30 minutes.
 Scanning a limited area of your body takes less time.

 Your health care provider may order a three-phase bone scan that includes a series of images taken at different times.
 A number of images are taken as the tracer is first injected, then shortly after the injection, and again two to four hours later.

 To see some bones in the body better, your health care provider may order additional imaging called single-photon emission CT, also known as SPECT.
 This special type of imaging can analyze conditions that are especially deep in the bone or in places difficult to see.